 What are the side effects?

 Although they may perform similar actions when applied to treat infections, these medications may differ in terms of potential side effects.
-Some of the most common side effects of antibiotics include skin irritation, loss of appetite, diarrhoea and stomach ache.
+Some of the most common side effects of antibiotics include indigestion and diarrhoea.

 Can I take them with other medications?